Culrain railway station: Platform layout

 The station has a single platform which is long enough for a five-coach train.
 The railway line through Culrain is single track, with the nearest passing loop to the north being at Lairg and to the south at Ardgay.

 Passenger volume

-In the last few years, Culrain has generally seen falling passenger numbers, as shown below.

 The statistics cover twelve month periods that start in April.

 Services

 On Mondays to Saturdays, there are four trains a day southbound to Inverness and four northbound to Wick.
 On Sundays, there is one train in each direction.

-This station is designated as a request stop since 2013.
-This means that passengers intending to alight must inform the guard in advance, and any passengers wishing to board must press a "request" button located at the kiosk on the platform.